1. Make Your Trade Show Booth Inviting

 14. The Importance of Leads

 All the work you do to prepare for the show, and however well you perform at the show, can only be measured by the leads you generate and the disciplined way you follow up those leads.
 Contact us.
 Metro Exhibits will evaluate your trade show needs and make recommendations.
-We design, build, and print all signage for your trade show booth.
-We have purchase and rental options.
-We ship, store and install booths.
-We advise you on the best way to manage your trade show expenses.
+We design, build, and print all signage for your trade show booth, along with purchase and rental options.
+After all that, we ship, store and install booths, and we will advise you on the best way to manage your trade show expenses.
 Our goal is to make your trade show experience a success.